opendocsg/slw-judgments-backfill/2002_SGHC_105/report.md

 5\.
 Although the attack was in the very early hours of the morning, it was nevertheless in a public area popular with locals and foreigners alike.
 Our streets and public places must be kept safe by day and by night for law abiding people.
 There must be no curfew at certain localities or during certain hours imposed by any gang.
 Gang fights and running street battles have absolutely no place in a civilized society.

 6\.
-In **_PP v Tan Kei Loon Allan_** [1999] 2 SLR 288, the Court of Appeal, after noting that life imprisonment now meant incarceration for the remainder of a convicted person’s natural life with only the possibility of parole after 20 years, sounded the following cautionary note :
+In **_PP v Tan Kei Loon Allan_** <span class="citation">[1999] 2 SLR 288</span>, the Court of Appeal, after noting that life imprisonment now meant incarceration for the remainder of a convicted person’s natural life with only the possibility of parole after 20 years, sounded the following cautionary note :

  "37.
 In that respect, we are of the view that the courts must now exercise caution before committing a young offender to life imprisonment.
 Contrary to traditional reasoning, in similar cases involving a youthful offender on the one hand and an older offender in the other, the youthful offender sentenced to life imprisonment would now